Agent Architecture Review Sample (Azure Samples)

 The Azure Samples version significantly expanded the scope:

-- from a primarily local tooling flow to multi-experience delivery (CLI, Web App, Hosted Agent),
+- from a mostly local architecture-analysis flow to three usable surfaces: CLI, Web App, and Hosted Agent,

-- from project-only docs to sample-grade onboarding + deployment guidance,
+- from a project-centric implementation to sample-grade onboarding and clearer deployment guidance,

 What I Built

-I also exposed the same core engine through three usage models:
+I deliberately exposed the same engine through three usage models so the project is useful to different kinds of teams:

 Core Capabilities